Ellaria Sand: Season 7

-Ellaria and the Sand Snakes arrive in Dragonstone to discuss the conquest of Westeros with Daenerys, though Ellaria remains at odds with Tyrion, who now serves as Daenerys's hand and resents Ellaria for murdering Myrcella.
+Ellaria and the Sand Snakes arrive in Dragonstone to discuss the conquest of Westeros with Daenerys, though Ellaria remains at odds with Tyrion Lannister, who now serves as Daenerys's Hand and resents Ellaria for murdering Myrcella.
 Yara and Theon Greyjoy return Ellaria and the Sand Snakes to Dorne so they can gather their army.
 En route, Euron Greyjoy attacks them and burns Yara's fleet.
-He kills Obara and Nymeria and captures Yara, and takes Ellaria and Tyene prisoner.
-Euron drags the two through the streets of King's Landing where they are jeered by the smallfolk for their roles in murdering Myrcella and the Martells, and presents them before Cersei in the Red Keep.
+He kills Obara and Nymeria, captures Yara, and takes Ellaria and Tyene prisoner.
+Euron drags the two through the streets of King's Landing, where they are jeered by the smallfolk for their roles in murdering Myrcella and the Martells, and presents them before Cersei in the Red Keep.

-In the dungeons Ellaria and Tyene are chained to the walls and gagged.
-Cersei recalls the death of Oberyn Martell and explains how much she loved Myrcella.
+In the dungeons, Ellaria and Tyene are chained to the walls and gagged.
+Cersei recalls Oberyn Martell's death and explains how much she loved Myrcella.
 Though Ellaria briefly smirks about murdering Myrcella, Cersei kisses Tyene using the same poison that Ellaria used to murder Myrcella.
-She tells Ellaria that she will be watching Tyene die and after Tyene's death, she will be kept alive to watch as her daughter's body rots away.
-She is not seen again following this, leaving it unknown if she died either of starvation or after Daenerys burned King's Landing, or if she survived.
+She tells Ellaria that she will be watching Tyene die, and after Tyene's death, she will be kept alive to watch as her daughter's body rots away.
+As she is not seen again after this, she is presumed dead.